 For adults and children who experience a healthcare crisis, getting back to your full function can be a lengthy and lonely challenge.

-Improved breathing can often be the tipping point between "just getting by" and getting better.
-Chronic diseases like COPD and asthma, or body changes caused by trauma or neurologic injury all can devastate the same muscles that help you breathe long after the other parts of your body have improved.
+Improved breathing is often the tipping point between "just getting by" and getting better.
+Chronic diseases like COPD and asthma or body changes caused by trauma or neurologic injury can devastate the muscles that help you breathe long after other parts of your body have improved.
 Are you thriving or just surviving?

 As the old saying goes, father time is undefeated.
-Breathing can be used as a tool to combat gradual age-related changes.
+Breathing can be a tool to combat gradual age-related changes.

 At a certain point, we are all either getting stronger or getting weaker.
 A busy life can make those weekend warrior opportunities to get after it even more important.
 Every person who breathes can benefit from breathing more effectively and efficiently.
 What do you have to lose, and how much could you gain?

 Neck, jaw, shoulder, back, abdominal, and pelvic pain almost always involve breathing dysfunction.

 The diaphragm plays a tremendous role in postural support, and neck muscles are designed for movement, not breathing.
 Weakness and fatigue lead to patterns that cause pain.
 If your breathing were making your back or neck pain worse, would you know it?

 We understand that often people have never given their breathing a second thought, and you may have a problem related to your breathing that requires a conversation to understand.
 Let’s discuss it and see what you can gain from being a part of Academy West.

 Andy Sabatier, PT, DPT